-The mission of the Diversity Working Group is to diversify the STEM teaching workforce through acknowledging and findings ways to navigate and modify persistent structures, policies, and practices that create barriers to STEM education and STEM fields for minoritized communities in Washington State.
+The mission of the Diversity Working Group was to diversify the STEM teaching workforce through acknowledging and findings ways to navigate and modify persistent structures, policies, and practices that create barriers to STEM education and STEM fields for minoritized communities in Washington State.

-The NextGen Clinical Practice working group is creating research-based, professional development to increase the knowledge and skills of university and pK-12 teacher educators about 1) the core practices that could guide their teacher education programs' clinical experiences and 2) the practice-based teacher education pedagogies that would enable graduates to align their teaching of pK-12 students with NGSS and CCSS.
+The NextGen Clinical Practice working group created research-based, professional development to increase the knowledge and skills of university and pK-12 teacher educators about 1) the core practices that could guide their teacher education programs' clinical experiences and 2) the practice-based teacher education pedagogies that would enable graduates to align their teaching of pK-12 students with NGSS and CCSS.
 The following paragraph from the Core Practices Consortium sums up the need for, and purpose of, the NextGen Clinical Practice working group.

 "The field of teacher education is in the midst of a major shift—from a primary focus on the knowledge needed for teaching to an increased focus on teachers' use of that knowledge in practice.
 However, there are too few opportunities for teacher educators who work across institutions, disciplines, and perspectives to grapple with what practice-based teacher education might look like and how best to prepare novice teachers to engage preK-12 students in equitable and meaningful subject matter learning.
-A driving purpose of our work together is to ensure that new teachers begin their careers significantly better equipped to create intellectually and emotionally engaged disciplinary learning for all of their students."https://www.corepracticeconsortium.com/
+A driving purpose of our work together is to ensure that new teachers begin their careers significantly better equipped to create intellectually and emotionally engaged disciplinary learning for all of their students."

 Computers have become an increasing part of our daily lives and are expected to continue to do so in the future.
 However, computer science education is missing from most of our K-12 schools.
 Over the last few years many organizations (for and non-profit) have been working to change this by offering teacher professional development in computer science and free or low-cost curriculum for the use of K12 teachers.
 While practicing teachers are being provided with support to learn CS well enough to introduce it to K-12 students, that support has not yet been included in STEM teacher preparation programs in Washington State.
 Those same STEM Teacher Preparation programs are already full of required content for those preparing to be teachers.
-The purpose of the Computer Science Integration Working Group (CSI-WG) is to identify and share how fundamental computer science learning can be integrated into existing STEM Teacher Preparation courses.
+The purpose of the Computer Science Integration Working Group (CSI-WG) was to identify and share how fundamental computer science learning can be integrated into existing STEM Teacher Preparation courses.

 In 2013, Washington State adopted the Next Generation Science Standards (NGSS), which deliberately integrate engineering and science practices.
 However, Washington State teacher preparation programs often lack engineering curriculum.
-This Working Group is working to provide STEM Teacher Preparation programs with information and support so that programs can incorporate engineering and problem solving core principles into the preparation of future P-12 teachers.
+This Working Group worked to provide STEM Teacher Preparation programs with information and support so that programs can incorporate engineering and problem solving core principles into the preparation of future P-12 teachers.